Dust destruction by the supernova remnant forward shock in a turbulent interstellar medium: Results

 The filaments in the high Mach, \unit[$n=1$]{cm$^{-3}$} simulations are much denser than the average ISM, but their density is mostly below \unit[100]{cm$^{-3}$}, which is less than the average density in our high ISM density cases.
 Thus, they are not dense enough to stop the forward shock but get penetrated by it.
 This can be seen in Fig.~\ref{fig:zoom_fingers}, which shows the interaction of the forward shock with a filament in the $n=\unit[1]{cm^{-3}}$ and $\mathcal{M}=1$ case.
 The filament does not preserve its integrity but is processed by the forward shock.
 Fingers form from the destroyed filament into the ejecta, not only at the shown filament, but also at other forward shock positions (see Fig.~\ref{fig:all_sims_10kyr}).

-Looking closer, a few high density cloudlet structures can be seen that are a few pixels wide and have higher densities than the initial filaments ($n>\unit[100]{cm^{-3}}$, e.g. the ones circled in Fig.~\ref{fig:zoom_fingers}).
+A few high-density cloudlet structures can be seen that are a few pixels wide and have higher densities than the initial filaments ($n>\unit[100]{cm^{-3}}$, e.g., the ones circled in Fig.~\ref{fig:zoom_fingers}).
 These cloudlets result from compressed material of the processed filament and can shield some dust from destruction as they take longer to be disrupted than the lower density surroundings.

 Although the filaments do not withstand the energetic forward shock but get processed to lower density fingers and eventually destroyed, they are able to shield some dust in comparison to the homogeneous case in the most destructive, first \unit[10]{kyr} because it takes longer for them to be penetrated and processed by the shock than in the homogeneous case.
 Roughly 14\% of silicates and 8\% of carbonaceous dust grains are shielded by the filaments in the supersonic turbulent Mach number case, decreasing with turbulence strength to 4\% of silicate and 3\% of carbonaceous dust for a subsonic Mach number as can be seen in Fig.~\ref{fig:destr_results_same_density_different_M}.
 This supports the conclusions of previous papers with a longer evolution time that find that filaments or inhomogeneities in general are able to shield dust from destruction \citep{Hu2019, Kirchschlager2024a, Dedikov2025}.
 However, the destroyed dust mass remains on the same order of magnitude for all Mach number simulations since the forward shock encounters more dust in the high Mach number cases.